 It’s a great idea for your kids to write down their resolutions and keep them visible.
 After all, out of sight, usually means out of mind.
-There’s a ton of creative ideas to choose from if you want to help you kids keep track of their newly set goals.
-Websites such as Pinterest really offer something for everyone - some parents make sticker charts, others put posters up around the house to stay motivated.
+There are a ton of creative ideas to choose from if you want to help your kids keep track of their newly set goals.
+Websites such as Pinterest really offer something for everyone - some parents make sticker charts, and others put posters up around the house to stay motivated.
 Just choose the way that works best for them.

 Make it a tradition